-Apprenticeship questions, issues and/or complaints regarding Registered Apprenticeship Programs and the verification and/or qualifications and/or work of an Apprentice that is dispatched should be directed to the Registered Apprenticeship Program or the State of Nevada Apprenticeship Council.
+Apprenticeship questions, issues and/or complaints regarding Registered Apprenticeship Programs and the verification and/or qualifications and/or work of an Apprentice that is dispatched should be directed to the Registered Apprenticeship Program first.
+Additional information can be found at https://labor.nv.gov/Wages/Nevada State Apprenticeship Council/.